 We derive a similar expression for a sinusoidal kernel in the Appendix A.4.
-We realize that ths formulanot straightforward to understand.
+We realize that this formula is not straightforward to understand.
 For both Gaussian and sinusoidal kernels, however, we can approximate the critical harvesting proportion by a function that looks like